 (2) Trekking poles (a must!!!)
 These were great on the downhill sections.

-(2) water bottles – Use Nalgene water bottles or something equivalent.
-The main point is that they are made of hard plastic.
+(2) Water bottles – Use Nalgene water bottles or something equivalent.
+The main point is that they should be made of hard plastic.
 They may be thrown about so they need to be able to take some abuse.
 They also can be filled with boiled water and then put into your sleeping bag on the cold nights.
-Thin plastic will not stand up to the boiling water and it will melt.
+Thin plastic will not stand up to the boiling water and it will break down if subjected to boiling water.
 Water was high priority on this hike.
 Have water with you at all times and drink even if you are not thirsty.
 I was drinking 8 to 10 liters of water per day.
 That is a lot of water!
 If you are not on Diamox you want to drink a lot of water.

 First Aid Kit